MeghnaShetty96/Microsoft-PowerBI-Projects/Waggle/README.md

 # The report consists of 3 tabs :

-The first page is focused on highlighting the differencein average daily steps and the average user rating between the Lapcat and Lapdog devices over time.
+The first page is focused on highlighting the difference in average daily steps and the average user rating between the Lapcat and Lapdog devices over time.

 The second page is focused on visualizations related specifically to the pets dataset.